ivanjermakov/blog/post/hackable-software.md

 menu utility [dmenu](https://tools.suckless.org/dmenu) and [others](https://suckless.org/other_projects/).

-What distinguishes suckless software from other personal use programs developed today is that configuration is done directly in the source code.
-This also means that traditional way of distributing software in binaries doesn't work - full source code and build instructions are needed.
+What distinguishes suckless software from other personal use programs developed today is that configuration is done directly in the source code, giving ultimate customization freedom.

 ## So what is hackable software